MarynaShavlak/phonebook/README.md

 - ✨ Instant success notifications for completed actions.
 - 🚨 Immediate error alerts for quick issue resolution.
 - 🌐 Real-time updates ensure a seamless user experience.

+###  🌐 Dynamic User Avatars:
+Personalized avatars show the first letters of users' names when logged in, adding a touch of individuality.

+### 🏠 Feature Overview:
+Users find a comprehensive overview of all app features, facilitating easy navigation and understanding of each feature's benefits.